 2019, SadaYakko, Komuna/Warszawa, Warsaw, PL

 2021, We call wonder, dir.
-Christiane Huber, Schwere Reiter NEU, SPIELART Festival, DE
+Christiane Huber, Schwere Reiter NEU, SPIELART Festival, DE – (performance)

-2020, Kiku no tsuyu, 11th Hanasaki Tokijyo Gathering — Continuation and Rebirth, Celurean Tower Noh Gakudo, Tokyo, JP
+2020, Kiku no tsuyu, 11th Hanasaki Tokijyo Gathering — Continuation and Rebirth, Celurean Tower Noh Gakudo, Tokyo, JP (performance)

-2019, Jiutamai, The Classical dance of Japan, Teatr Wielki – Polish National Opera, Warsaw, PL
+2019, Jiutamai, The Classical dance of Japan, Teatr Wielki – Polish National Opera, Warsaw, PL (performance)

 2019, Forefather’s Eve/Soreisai, dir.
-Jadwiga Rodowicz-Czechowska, Theatre Institute, Warsaw, PL, Theatre X-Cai and Saitokuji, Tokyo, Tokushoji, Kyoto, JP
+Jadwiga Rodowicz-Czechowska, Theatre Institute, Warsaw, PL, Theatre X-Cai and Saitokuji, Tokyo, Tokushoji, Kyoto, JP (performance, choreography collaboration)

-2018, Małpeczki (Maria Kozłowska, Marysia Toboła), Project Room Award Gala, Ujazdowski Castle Centre for Contemporary Art, Warsaw, PL
+2018, Małpeczki (Maria Kozłowska, Marysia Toboła), Project Room Award Gala, Ujazdowski Castle Centre for Contemporary Art, Warsaw, PL (performance, choreography collaboration)

 2017, A Seance with Pamela, chor.
-Marta Ziółek, Ujazdowski Castle Centre for Contemporary Art & Zachęta – National Gallery of Art, Warsaw, PL
+Marta Ziółek, Ujazdowski Castle Centre for Contemporary Art & Zachęta – National Gallery of Art, Warsaw, PL (performance)

 2017, Jiutamai.
-The Classical dance and Music of Japan, Manggha (Kraków), Impart (Wrocław), Theatre Institute (Warsaw) PL
+The Classical dance and Music of Japan, Manggha (Kraków), Impart (Wrocław), Theatre Institute (Warsaw) PL (performance)

 2013, Obsession, dir.
-Katarzyna Kazimierczuk, Remus Theatre, Warsaw, PL
+Katarzyna Kazimierczuk, Remus Theatre, Warsaw, PL (performance, choreography collaboration)

-residencies & scholarships:
+residencies & awards:

 2024, Residency in HELLERAU – European Centre for the Arts, Dresden